Vanilla-OS/Vib/docs/articles/en/github-action.md

 ## Setup the Workflow

 To use the Vib GitHub Action, you need to create a workflow file in the repository where your Vib recipe is located.
-Create a new file in the `.github/workflows` directory, for example `vib-build.yml`, and add the following content:
+Create a new file in the `.github/workflows` directory, for example, `vib-build.yml`, and add the following content:

 ```yaml
 name: Vib Build